Probe-Particle/ppafm/doc/sphinx/source/tutorials/afmulator-tutorial.md

 )
 ```
 We set here the following parameters:
-- `pixPerAngstrome` sets the density of points in the force-field grid.
+- `pixPerAngstrome` sets the density of points in the **force-field grid**.
 The default value of 10 is usually adequate, but in some cases, a higher value can lead to slightly more accurate results, but at the expense of higher video memory usage.
 Try setting this lower if you get memory errors on devices with a low amount of video memory.
-- `scan_dim` sets the number points in the x, y, and z directions in the scan region, and the `scan_window` sets the physical size of the scan region as a tuple with the start and end points (opposing corners) of the region in units of Ångströms.
+- `scan_dim` sets the number points in the x, y, and z directions in the **scan region**, and the `scan_window` sets the physical size of the scan region as a tuple with the start and end points (opposing corners) of the region in units of Ångströms.
 - `iZPP` sets the atomic number of the probe particle, which affects the used Lennard-Jones parameters.
 - The amplitude of the oscillation is set by the `df_steps` parameter, which specifies how many steps in the z-direction are used in the $F_\mathrm{z} \rightarrow \Delta f$ conversion.
 The step size in z-direction is determined as `(scan_window[1][2] - scan_window[0][2]) / scan_dim`, so in this case the amplitude is `10 * (9.0Å - 5.0Å) / 40 = 1.0Å`, and the final number of constant-height images is `scan_dim[2] - df_steps + 1 = 40 - 30 + 1 = 31`.